 Controversy has arisen in recent weeks after well-known TV personality, Jane Velez-Mitchell, broadcast a Cable TV show on HLN about the proposed Hendry County monkey breeding facility.
 The program questioned who has governmental authority to authorize breeding facilities for Primates; allowing them to be imported, sold, and used for animal experiments.

-Last year, a company called Soflo Ag bought 34 acres of land just south of State Road 80 near Wheeler Road, and adjacent to Lee County.
+Last year, a company called Soflo Ag bought 34 acres of land about a mile south of State Road 80 at the end of Townsend Canal Road, along the Bedman Creek, and across the canal from Lee County.
 This property will be used to house monkeys, to be sold for experimentation to universities and private laboratories.